What We Do

 - Current First Aid and CPR certification

-Must be obtained by June 1, 2021 and valid through September 1, 2021.
+Must be obtained by June 1, 2022 and valid through September 1, 2022.
 Wilderness First Aid, WRF, WEMT, Water Safety, and Life-guard certifications are highly valued.
+Youth Program leaders must obtain certification at their own expense.

 - At least 21 years of age